Sara Jacobs: Foreign policy

 On April 5, 2024, Jacobs joined 39 Democrats in a call for Biden to stop the transfer of US weapons to Israel during the Gaza war.
 Jacobs signed a letter with Nancy Pelosi and including Representatives Cori Bush, Barbara Lee, Jamaal Bowman, Ilhan Omar, Rashida Tlaib and Alexandria Ocasio-Cortez.
 Two weeks later, she voted in favor of a $26 billion bill that provided both humanitarian aid to Gaza and military aid to Israel.
 She responded to criticism about signing this bill by stating: "While I’m deeply concerned about further military assistance to Israel, I couldn’t in good conscience vote against this lifesaving humanitarian assistance.”

 On November 18, 2023, Jacobs called for a ceasefire in the Gaza war and an end to Israel's blockade of the Gaza Strip, saying "It is time for a bilateral ceasefire — to immediately release the hostages; to establish humanitarian access and allow fuel, food, water and medical care into Gaza; and to end the bombardment of millions of Palestinian civilians."

-In November 2023, Jacobs introduced a measure to censure Congressman Brian Mast after Mast stated that Palestinian children killed by Israel were not innocent civilians, however the measure was withdrawn by Democrat leadership.
+In November 2023, Jacobs introduced a measure to censure Congressman Brian Mast after Mast stated that Palestinian children killed by Israel were not innocent civilians, however the measure was withdrawn by Democratic leadership.

-Syria

 In March 2023, Jacobs was among 56 Democrats to vote in favor of a resolution which directed President Joe Biden to withdraw U.S. troops from Syria within 180 days.

-Ukraine

 On July 6, 2023, US President Joe Biden authorized the provision of cluster munitions to Ukraine in support of a Ukrainian counter-offensive against Russian forces in Russian-occupied southeastern Ukraine.
 Jacobs opposed the Biden administration's decision to supply cluster munitions to Ukraine.

-Governance

 Democratic House leadership

 In 2022, Jacobs said she supported Nancy Pelosi remaining Democratic leader within the House.